A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Experiment Setting

 \subsubsection{Code Repository Collection}

+To construct a benchmark dataset, we follow methodologies similar to those in previous works~\cite{Tufano2022UsingPM, Mastropaolo2022UsingDL, Alfadel2021EmpiricalAO}.
+As we focus on Python code repositories, it is common to collect packages from the \href{https://pypi.org/search/?c=Programming+Language+

-According to OpenAI's official website\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5}}, the training data for GPT-3.5-Turbo is cut off as of September 2021.
-To ensure that our benchmark dataset contains code repositories that have not been seen during model training, we select projects with the earliest release date after October 1, 2021 on \href{https://pypi.org/search/?c=Programming+Language+ We further filter the code repositories by the following criteria: The corresponding GitHub code repositories have more than 100 stars and 100 forks.
-As the number of stars and branches approximately indicates the quality of the repository.
-We further selected repositories with more than 10 code files to ensure they have a sufficient number of global modules to help create the benchmark dataset.
-Ultimately, we collected 29 code repositories that meet these criteria for creating the benchmark.
+To ensure that the chosen repositories are not part of the training data for the models used, we verify the release dates of each repository to identify their first release date.
+If the first release date is after the training period of the model, it means that the repository was not included in the training data.
+According to \href{https://platform.openai.com/docs/models/gpt-3-5}{OpenAI's official website}, the training data for GPT-3.5-Turbo-16k is cut off as of September 2021.
+Therefore, we select projects with the earliest release date after October 1, 2021, from PyPI.
+We further filter the GitHub repositories by choosing those with more than 100 stars and 100 branches, as these metrics indicate repository quality~\cite{Mastropaolo2022UsingDL}.
+Ultimately, we identify 29 code repositories to construct our benchmark, each averaging 82.517 code files.

-Then, we constructed 29 function bases and 29 third-party library bases for these 29 code repositories following the method described in Section~\ref{sec:code repo extract}.
-In the function bases extracted for these 29 code repositories, there are a total of 13,784 functions.
-Among these functions, 10,077 are class member functions, while the remaining 3,707 are standalone functions defined within modules.
-Since class member functions often involve complex relationships related to inheritance and other classes, it becomes challenging to analyze the code invocation relationships.
-Therefore, our benchmark dataset in this study focuses solely on standalone functions.
-From these 3,707 standalone functions, we filter out functions that have comments and are non-empty.
-In total, we obtained 1,533 functions that meet these criteria.
+Then, we create 29 function bases and 29 third-party library bases for the corresponding code repositories, following the method outlined in Section~\ref{sec:code repo extract}.
+The function bases from these 29 code repositories encompass a total of 13,784 functions.
+Out of these, 10,077 are class member functions, leaving 3,707 as module functions.
+Since class member functions often involve complex relationships related to inheritance and other classes, it becomes highly labor-intensive to analyze the code invocation relationships to construct the benchmark.
+Therefore, our benchmark dataset focuses solely on module functions.
+From these 3,707 module functions, we filter out functions that had comments and were non-empty, and finally, we obtain 1,533 functions.